softprops/zoey/README.md

 For example, given the znode reference we created above, `node`, we can ask zookeeper if this ZNode exists _and_ to get notified when it that fact changes.

-These watch notifications only fire once, and thus, are perfectly representated as scala Futures which also may only be satisfied once.
+These watch notifications only fire once, and thus, are perfectly represented as scala Futures which also may only be satisfied once.

 ```scala
 // the `exists` operation